John Muir Country Park

 - WCs with cold showers are located at Linkfield car park.
 Additional WCs are at Shore Road

 - two barbecue stoves are available at Linkfield car park.
-Groups of 20 or more people should book in advance by calling 01368 866001.
+Groups of 20 or more people should book in advance by emailing [email protected] or calling 01620 827625

 - Large children's play area located at Linkfield car park